sa7890722/Chess-AI/README.md

 # Chess-AI
 Created a chess AI from scratch using p5.js.
 Used the minimax algorithm with alpha beta pruning for move evaluation.
 Can play pretty well at an amatuer level.
+This has got a ply depth of 4.
+Also created a game with ply depth of 7 : <b> https://github.com/sa7890722/Chess-AI-Improved </b>

 # How to run the AI game :